ndbhamvani/ndbhamvani.github.io/_posts/2025-02-13-swapping-out-mongodb-for-ferretdb.md

 <br />

 ### Closing Comments:
 This was only a very basic test and a much more comprehensive evaluation is required before getting too excited.
 As of v2.0, FerretDB is said to have achieved compatibility with v6.0 of MongoDB.
-However, we'll only know the extent of this claim when utilising in anger, to ensure there are no show-stopping feature omissions.
+However, we'll only know the extent of this claim when testing in anger, to ensure there are no show-stopping feature omissions.
 Nevertheless, for the open source absolutists, FerretDB is a clever solution built on top of solid foundations.
 It will be interesting to see how MongoDB Inc responds.
 My personal take is that they shouldn't really mind: anything that entrenches the MongoDB API and tooling within the NoSQL database space may 'secretly' be seen as a positive?

 <br />